 Just recently, many UAE residents received a text message telling them to report a police station in Dubai to pay a fine of Dh5,000.
 This turned out to be a lie.
 Despite such false rumors, VPNs remain hugely popular.

-A 2012 cybercrime law passed in the country only appeared to ban the use of VPNs for activity considered illegal in the county.
+A 2012 cybercrime law passed in the country only appeared to ban the use of VPNs for activity considered illegal in the country.
 Pornography, anti-religious hate speech, and gambling generally top the list.
 However, that law has since been amended and expanded, throwing many VPN users or potential users into confusion over the new law and whether or not there is a UAE VPN ban in place.
 Many are now more confused than ever over what is and is not permissible.

 Yet between 2012 and 2016, few, if any, VPN websites that allowed users to access blocked internet content were themselves blocked by the TRA, indicating that the country is not actively blocking these sites, or at the least, not actively reporting it.
 Even still, many local stores sell VoIP cards that allow the use of Voice Over IP services, despite the ban on services like Skype.
 It would appear a blind eye is turned to what might be considered minor transgressions and a huge number of people use Skype and other “banned” VoIP services with the help of a VPN.